When is Chinese New Year celebrated?

 Marking the turn of the lunar year, Chinese New Year has been celebrated for centuries in China.
 Also known as Spring Festival and Lunar New Year around the world, this colourful celebration starts on the last day of the last month in the Chinese lunar calendar and ends on the 15th day of the first month with the spectacular Lantern Festival.

-The main Chinese New Year events take place in London’s Chinatown, the West End and Trafalgar Square.
+In 2021, the Lunar New Year falls on 12 February and celebrates the Year of the Ox.
+The main Chinese New Year events in the capital usually take place close to the date of Chinese New Year, with festivities in London’s Chinatown, the West End and Trafalgar Square.

 Watch the colourful Chinese New Year parade pass through the streets of the West End and Chinatown London.
 Head over to Trafalgar Square for stage performances and all-day entertainment, or visit stages dotted across the West End for more Chinese New Year celebrations.